TheRoddyWMS/Roddy/.gitlab/issue_templates/bug.md

 This will automatically add a “bug::candidate” label.

-A reclassification of bug criticality will happen later.
+A relabeling of bug criticality will happen later.
 -->
 /label ~”bug::candidate”